 Prerequisite Two: A 64-bit version of QuickTime or Flash, or a 32-bit version of PowerPoint 2010 must be installed, if your PowerPoint is 64-bit version.

-Solution Three: Change the File Extension to Insert MP4 into PowerPoint
+Solution Three: Change the File Extension

 Changing the extension is not a general approach since this method doesn't always work.
 Even so, still many people would like to give it a try because it's the cheapest way so far.